-Emerging Contaminants EPA Health Advisory Limit (2016) Your Water (2020) Violation Perfluorooctanoic acid (PFOA) < 2 ppt No Perfluorooctanesulfonic acid (PFOS) 70 ppt (combined total) < 2 ppt No Perfluorobutane sulfonic acid (PFBS).
-NA < 2 ppt No Perfluorononanoic acid (PFNA) NA < 2 ppt No Perfluorohexane sulfonic acid (PFHxS) NA < 2 ppt No Hexafluoropropylene oxide dimer acid (HFPO-DA, commonly known as GenX NA < 2 ppt No Chemicals) 11
+Emerging Contaminants MCLG Your Water Violation Perfluorooctanoic acid (PFOA) 4.0 ng/L <1.82 ng/L No Perfluorooctanesulfonic acid (PFOS) 4.0 ng/L < 1.82 ng/L No Perfluorobutane sulfonic acid (PFBS).
+NA < 1.82 ng/L No Perfluorononanoic acid (PFNA) 10 ng/L < 1.82 ng/L No Perfluorohexane sulfonic acid (PFHxS) 10 ng/L < 1.82 ng/L No Hexafluoropropylene oxide dimer acid (HFPO-DA, commonly known as GenX Chemicals) 10 ng/L < 1.82 ng/L No

-Unit Descriptions Unit Definition mg/L mg/L: number of milligrams of substance in one liter of water μg/L μg/L: number of micrograms of substance in one liter of water ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter (μg/L) ppt ppt: parts per trillion, or nanograms per liter (ng/L) ppq ppq: parts per quadrillion, or picograms per liter (pg/L) Bq/L Bq/L: amount of radioactivity in one liter of water cfu/100 mL cfu/100 mL: colony-forming units per one hundred milliliters of water % positive samples/month % positive samples/month: Percent of samples taken monthly that were positive Drinking Water Definitions Term Definition MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Unit Descriptions Unit Definition mg/L mg/L : number of milligrams of substance in one liter of water μg/L μ g/L : number of micrograms of substance in one liter of water ng/L ng/L : number of nanograms of substance in one liter of water ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter (μg/L) ppt ppt: parts per trillion, or nanograms per liter (ng/L) ppq ppq: parts per quadrillion, or picograms per liter (pg/L) Bq/L Bq/L: amount of radioactivity in one liter of water cfu/100 mL cfu/100 mL: colony-forming units per one hundred milliliters of water % positive samples/month % positive samples/month: Percent of samples taken monthly that were positive Drinking Water Definitions Term Definition MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
-MCL there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
-Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-MCL HA Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-Health Advisory Level: The highest level of a contaminant at which adverse health effects and/or aesthetic effects are not anticipated to occur over specific exposure durations (Note: The НА Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-Health Advisory Level: The highest level of a contaminant at which adverse health effects and/or aesthetic effects are not anticipated to occur over specific exposure durations (Note: The EPA's 2016 HAs for PFOA and PFOS are lifetime HAs) Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or HA AL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-Health Advisory Level: The highest level of a contaminant at which adverse health effects and/or aesthetic effects are not anticipated to occur over specific exposure durations (Note: The EPA's 2016 HAs for PFOA and PFOS are lifetime HAs) Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow

-For more information: We are available to answer any questions or address any concerns you may have.
+MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. НА Health Advisory Level: The highest level of a contaminant at which adverse health effects and/or aesthetic effects are not anticipated to occur over specific exposure durations (Note: The EPA's 2016 HAs for PFOA and PFOS are lifetime HAs) AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow NA Not Applicable ND Not Detected: the result was below laboratory method's limit of detection ND Not Detected: not detected, but MCL was higher than laboratory method's limit of detection For more information: We are available to answer any questions or address any concerns you may have.
 If you would like additional copies of this report, please contact Bioenvironmental Engineering.

-Address: We are located at Bldg 550, Basement (Office Hours 0730-1630, Mon-Fri)

-DSN Phone: 314-452-8348 / Comm Phone: +49-6565-61-8348
+Address: We are located at Bldg 550, Basement (Office Hours 0730-1630, Mon-Fri) DSN Phone: 314-452-8348 / Comm Phone: +49-6565-61-8348 (Points of Contact: SSgt Samantha Campbell and SrA Devon Norman) Information in Deutscher Sprache erhältlich bei der Umwelt-Abteilung.
+Mr. Christian Thurner oder Mr. Franz Steffes at Tel: 314-452-7257